Is Litigation the Right Strategy?

 its Latin name, ‘Lex Scripta’.)

-circumstances, the NHL has the right to revoke a franchise and take control.
+So, a franchise owner has certain rights and obligations.
+Bankrupt franchise owners have many fewer rights and, under certain circumstances, the NHL has the right to revoke a franchise and take control.

-destiny of any sports league comes from the source of all revenues—the fans.
+But whatever lawyers may argue, ultimate control over the destiny of any sports league comes from the source of all revenues—the fans.
+Money talks.

-So I would argue that:
+So, I would argue that:

 New or Used?